 Employment-based Green Card Steps Overview

-1. Determine if you are eligible to apply for a Green Card
+1. Determine If You are Eligible to Apply for a Green Card

 U.S. immigration laws provide a variety of ways for people to apply for a Green Card.
 The eligibility requirements for adjustment of status may vary depending on the immigrant category you are applying under.
 The first step in the adjustment of status process is to determine if you fit into a specific immigrant category.